Carlisle veteran receives Purple Heart 13 years after traumatic brain injury in Iraq

 CARLISLE, Pa.
 (WHTM) – The Purple Heart is awarded to those who were wounded or killed while serving our country.
-Wednesday, a Carlisle man received that honor.
-It comes more than a decade after his life was changed by an IED in Iraq.
+A Carlisle man received that honor Wednesday, more than a decade after his life was changed by an IED in Iraq.

 Sgt.
 David Ott says when you go to war, you bring war home with you, and that’s certainly the case for him.
 Thirteen years after a traumatic brain injury, his sacrifice was honored at the Carlisle VFW.